jrcresawn/radio-thermostat-munin-plugin/README.md

 * hvac_runtime - reports cool and heat runtime in hours per day
 * hvac_usage - reports cool and heat usage in percentage per day
-* temperature - reports indoor, outdoor, and set points in degrees Fahrenheit
+* temperature - reports indoor and outdoor temperatures and set points in degrees Fahrenheit

 ## Prerequisites